benbria/node-lumberjack-protocol/API.md

 `clientOptions` consists of:

-* `windowSize` - the windowSize to send to the receiver (see [caveats](#caveats) section below for a discussion about how `lumberjack-proto` treats the `windowSize`.)
+* `windowSize` - the windowSize to send to the receiver (see [caveats](#caveats) section below for a discussion about how `lumberjack-protocol` treats the `windowSize`.)
 Defaults to 1000.

 * `maxQueueSize` - the maximum number of messages to queue while disconnected.
   If this limit is hit, all messages in the queue will be filtered with